 Back in 2014, the last time Indian Cricket team visited Australia to play the 12th edition of Border-Gavaskar Trophy the results did not go in India’s favor as they lost the series to Australians by 2-0.
 Australia clinched their 5th title in the past 18 years.

-The Four-match Test series was scheduled to start on December 4 at Brisbane, but it got postponed due to the death of Phillip Hughes a left-handed batsman who got struck by a bouncer in a hit him on the side of the head, below the helmet.
+The Four-match Test series was scheduled to start on December 4 at Brisbane, but it got postponed due to the death of Phillip Hughes a left-handed batsman who got struck by a bouncer that hit him on the side of the head, below the helmet.
 The funeral for the batsmen was kept on December 3 a day before the opening Match of the series, so the match was shifted to Adelaide on December 9.

 Indian Team Selection for the tour.